dovvnloading/Graphite/CONTRIBUTING.md

 ### Pull Requests

-If you would like to contribute code to fix a bug or implement a new feature, please follow these steps:
+Ready to contribute code?
+Please follow these steps to ensure your contribution can be smoothly integrated.

+**Important: Before You Start Coding**

+1.  **Sync with the `main` branch.** The project is under active development.
+To avoid building on an outdated version, please pull the latest changes from the official `main` branch before creating your own branch.
+2.  **Open an Issue First.** For any new feature or significant change, please open an issue to discuss your plan.
+This helps prevent duplicated effort and ensures your proposed changes align with the project's direction.

+**The Pull Request Process**

 1.  **Fork the repository** on GitHub.
-2.  **Create a new branch** for your feature or bug fix (`git checkout -b feature/your-feature-name`).
+2.  **Create a new branch** from the up-to-date `main` branch (`git checkout -b feature/your-feature-name`).
+3.  **Make your changes** in your branch.
+Please see the architecture guide below to understand where your changes should go.
-3.  **Make your changes** and commit them with clear, descriptive messages.
+4.  **Commit your changes** with clear, descriptive messages.
-4.  **Push your changes** to your forked repository.
+5.  **Push your branch** to your forked repository.
-5.  **Create a pull request** to the `main` branch of the official Graphite repository.
+6.  **Create a pull request** to the `main` branch of the official Graphite repository.
-6. In your pull request, **provide a clear description of the changes** you have made and reference any related issues.
+7. In your pull request, **provide a clear description of the changes** you have made and reference the issue number it resolves (e.g., "Closes #42").

+## Understanding the Architecture

+Graphite has been refactored from a single file into a modular structure.
+Understanding this structure is key to contributing effectively.
+All development should be done within these files, not by creating a new monolithic script.

+*   `graphite_app.py`: **Main Application Entry Point.** Contains the `ChatWindow` class, toolbar setup, and event handling.
+This is the primary file for launching the app and managing the main UI.
+*   `graphite_ui.py`: **The UI Layer.** Contains all custom Qt widgets, dialogs, and `QGraphicsItem` subclasses (`ChatNode`, `ConnectionItem`, `Frame`, `Note`, `ChatView`, `ChatScene`, etc.).
+All visual components belong here.
+*   `graphite_core.py`: **Core Logic and Data.** Manages data persistence (`ChatDatabase`) and session management (`ChatSessionManager`), including serialization/deserialization of scene elements.
+*   `graphite_agents.py`: **AI and Backend Logic.** Contains all classes related to LLM interaction, including the `ChatAgent`, specialized tool agents, and the `QThread` workers for running AI tasks in the background.
+*   `graphite_config.py`: **Global Configuration.** A simple file for storing global settings, such as default model names.

 ## Development Setup